-- have development-based knowledge about product characteristics, product and material knowledge as well as production technology, including relevant industry-specific terminology - have an understanding of product manufacturing for the purpose of taking part in dialogues about quality assurance, sustainability and product optimisation.
+- have development-based knowledge about product characteristics, product and material knowledge as well as production technology, including relevant industry-specific terminology. - have an understanding of product manufacturing for the purpose of taking part in dialogues about quality assurance, materials environmental burden and product optimisation.

-- be able to use the central topics of the course including materials, products, quality measurement and sustainability that relates to purchasing materials and products for the company's collections - be able to analyse and assess materials and products with a view to solving practicebased problems - be able to communicate practice-based issues and potential solutions to relevant partners.
+- be able to use the central topics of the course including materials, products, quality measurement and sustainability that relates to purchasing materials and products for the company's collections taking the triple bottom line into consideration. - be able to analyse and assess materials and products with a view to solving practicebased problems. - be able to communicate practice-based issues and potential solutions to relevant partners.

-- be able to handle and be part of production and production development processes - be able to be part of disciplinary and interdisciplinary cooperation using a professional approach - be able to acquire new knowledge, skills and competences in relation to product, materials and technology using a structured approach.
+- be able to handle and be part of production and production development processes. - be able to be part of disciplinary and interdisciplinary cooperation using a professional approach. - be able to acquire new knowledge, skills and competences in relation to product, materials and technology and the green transition of the fashion and lifestyle industry using a structured approach.

 The learning objectives for the local subject element are tested at the 4th semester speciality exam or the 4th semester elective exam.
-Please see the speciality overviews and related syllabi on the Studynet and in appendix 1 for more information.
+Please see the speciality overviews and related syllabi on MyVIA and in appendix 1 for more information.